Occupation Report ยท Supply Chain & Operations

 Your personalised plan

-Warehouse Managers score 48/100 on average — but your score depends on seniority, location, and skills.
+Warehouse Managers score 48/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Inventory tracking & cycle count management the job actually involves.

 Not a Warehouse Manager?
 Check your own score.